 Ontario Summit in March 2022 Getting that feedback upon occupancy is key to learning and building on what worked well and what didn't work.
-Inclusive design means we don't have to design per individual disability.
+Amy Pothier, ARIDO Inclusive design means we don't have to design per individual disability.
 Jane Sleeth Inclusive Engagement Goal: Create safe and inclusive spaces where the community feels engaged and inspired to become an ARIDO Ambassador in this work. - 1.
 We will facilitate two-way communication between ARIDO and the members, and the members with each other by: - a.
 Gathering and obtaining feedback from members, in a transparent way, on their needs and how they wish to be engaged; and, - b.
 Members informing ARIDO of issues facing them both individually and the profession.
 The Communications Committee developed and established the Virtual Suggestion Box as a way to gather more feedback on ARIDO's work and processes.
 It's a place to voice opinions, share what members need, and provide feedback to ARIDO.
 The Communications Committee developed this to provide another channel for members to share their voice with the Association and add their feedback.
 Feedback can be submitted anonymously or submitters can include their names if they wish for someone to follow up.
 Access the Virtual Suggestion Box here - 2.
 ARIDO will explore the development of a communication method either via an app or the website: - a.
 For members to connect and discuss issues together.
-Mentorship program facilitates this 1-1 mentorship and NCIDQ study groups c.
+This is facilitated by the mentorship program which establishes 1 to 1 relationships between Interns and Registered Members.

+c.
 To establish an online forum for members to post issues or questions for other members to help with.
 The Communications Committee established a private LinkedIn group for members to connect with other members and provide an inclusive space for the community to engage and be inspired.
 With this group, ARIDO is providing a virtual way for the ARIDO community to interface from across Ontario, discuss issues facing the profession, and tap into the collective knowledge of the membership.
 There are currently 308 members.
 The Committee established a goal of 300 members by the end of 2022, and fell short of this goal by 5 members.
 Currently the Communications Committee is posting content and prompts to engage the membership in discussion and exchange.